Can alcohol make you depressed?

 When I drink I always end up feeling very depressed.
 I also wet the bed after a boozing session recently, which didn't help my mood.
 What's going on?

-It sounds like your feelings of depression are linked to drinking, but it’s important for you to notice whether you feel down when you haven’t been drinking.
-If so, you might want to talk to someone about the way you’re feeling, such as a close friend or relative.
-If you feel uncomfortable with this there are charities that offer a free confidential helpline, such Mind on 0300 123 3393, or SANE on 0845 767 8000.
+It sounds like your intake of alcohol and feelings of depression are linked, but we can’t be sure.
+It’s important for you to notice whether you feel down when you haven’t been drinking.
+If so, you might want to talk to someone you trust about the way you’re feeling.
+You could even visit a treatment centre to get some advice, especially if you think you’re at risk of developing an alcohol dependence.
+Alternatively, there are charities that offer a free confidential helpline, such Mind on 0300 123 3393, or SANE on 0845 767 8000.

-It’s not unusual for people to wet the bed when they’ve been drinking.
-This is because alcohol makes your bladder empty itself more often.
-Combined with alcohol’s depressive effect, this means that you might be sleeping more deeply than you would otherwise.
+So, now that we’ve answered ‘Is alcohol a depressant’, time for the second part of the question.
+It’s actually not unusual for people to wet the bed when they’ve been drinking.
+Unfortunately, one of the side effects of alcohol is you empty your bladder more often.
+This combined with alcohol’s depressive effect means you might be sleeping more deeply than you normally would.
 As a result, you’re less likely to wake up when you need the loo.